benjaminharringtonrose/crypto-notify/functions/src/scripts/experimentNewIndicators.md

 - **AO** adds value for momentum acceleration/deceleration detection
 - **TII and VR** were adding noise rather than value to the model

-The model now has a comprehensive set of 45 technical indicators optimized for 7-day Bitcoin price prediction, with each feature providing measurable value to the prediction accuracy.
+The model now has a comprehensive set of 45 technical indicators optimized for 7-day Bitcoin BUY/SELL prediction, with each feature providing measurable value to the prediction accuracy.

 ## 📈 **ROUND 9 RESULTS (COMPLETED)**